amantle-bioinformatics/Amazon-Sentiment-Analysis-Review-Polarity-Classifier/README.md

 * **Features:** Review Title, Review Content
 * **Scale:** High-volume text data used to train robust classification models.

+Dataset & Data Access
+Due to GitHub's file size limitations, the full Amazon Review Polarity Dataset (which contains millions of reviews) is not included in this repository.

+1. The Full Dataset
+If you wish to train the model on the complete dataset, you can download it from the original source:

+Source: Amazon Reviews for Sentiment Analysis (Kaggle)

+File Name: amazon_review_polarity_csv.tgz

+2. The Sample Dataset
+For quick testing and to see the code in action, I have provided a smaller file named amazon_reviews_sample.csv within this repository.
+This sample contains 10,000 random entries and is used by default in the provided notebook.

 ## 🚀 Workflow

 1. **Data Extraction:** Programmatically unzipping and extracting `.tgz` files within the Colab environment.